Red Eye (2005 American film): Cast

+Production

+In March 2004, it was announced DreamWorks Pictures had purchased Red Eye, a script written by Carl Ellsworth described by trades as Phone Booth on a plane.
+In August of that year, it was announced Wes Craven had signed on to direct Red Eye.
+Rachel McAdams and Cillian Murphy were cast as the film's leads that September, with Craven noting Murphy's enthusiasm for the role as he flew in for a meeting two days before his wedding.

 Reception

 Box office

 Red Eye opened theatrically on August 19, 2005, in 3,079 venues, earning $16,167,662 in its opening weekend, ranking second in the domestic box office behind The 40-Year-Old Virgin ($21,422,815).
 At the end of its run, eight weeks later (on October 13), the film grossed $57,891,803 in the United States and Canada, and $37,685,971 overseas for a worldwide total of $95,577,774.
-Based on a $26 million budget, the film was a box office success.
+The film had a $26-million budget.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 79% based on 193 critics, with an average rating of 6.68/10.
-The site's consensus states: "With solid performances and tight direction from Wes Craven, Red Eye is a brisk, economic thriller."
+On Rotten Tomatoes, Red Eye holds an approval rating of 80%, with an average score of 6.7/10 based on 194 reviews.
+The website's critical consensus reads, "With solid performances and tight direction from Wes Craven, Red Eye is a brisk, economic thriller."
 On Metacritic, the film received a weighted score of 71 out of 100, based on 36 reviews, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of B on an A+ to F scale.

-Peter Travers of Rolling Stone gave the film a 3.5/4 stars calling it the "best thriller of summer 2005" and a "gripping suspense [that] will pin you to your seat".
+Peter Travers of Rolling Stone gave the film 3.5/4 stars calling it the "best thriller of summer 2005", and a "gripping suspense [that] will pin you to your seat".

 Roger Ebert commended the film, calling it a "good thriller" that moves "competently [and] relentlessly".
 He praised Craven for making the film "function so smoothly" and "doing exactly what it was intended to do".
 Ebert also expressed admiration for the performances of McAdams and Murphy, stating that they are "very effective together".
 He said that McAdams is "so convincing because she keeps [her performance] at ground level" and "she remains plausible even when the action ratchets up around her".
-He also complimented Murphy for his "ability to modulate his character instead of gnashing the scenery".
+He complimented Murphy for his "ability to modulate his character instead of gnashing the scenery".
 He gave the film 3/4 stars.

 Manohla Dargis of The New York Times called the film a "nifty, tense thriller" and said that the casting of the two leads is "a nice surprise".
 She said that Murphy is "a picture-perfect villain" and McAdams has a "depth of intensity" that is uncommon.